pedro-cf/WSL-Docker-Installer/README.md

-# WSL2 Docker Installation Script
+# WSL Docker Installation Script

-This is a bash script that installs Docker in WSL2.
+This is a bash script that installs Docker in WSL.

 ## Usage